wireless90/ProcessInjector.NET/ProcessInjector/DllHijacking/README.md

 2. Hijacking Search Path Using Development Mode
 3. Hijacking Search Path Using Probing Mode

+# Setup

+This project involves a simple set up of a `.Net core console project`.
+We will then install a nuget package of your choice.

+For this example, I have chose a nuget called `ObjectCloner`.

 # Credits
 [What is DLL Hijacking?
 The Dangerous Windows Exploit](https://www.upguard.com/blog/dll-hijacking)